First Aid Training: 7 Reasons Your Team Needs Essential Awareness

 3. Helps Reduce Workplace Accidents

-Many accidents happen due to carelessness or lack of knowledge.
+Many accidents happen due to carelessness or a lack of knowledge.
 Slips, falls, and minor mishaps can escalate when employees don’t know how to prevent them.

 Imagine a worker noticing a wet floor with no warning sign.
 Instead of ignoring it, they’ll clean it up or report it before someone gets hurt.
 Small actions like this lead to fewer workplace accidents and a safer environment for everyone.